RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > The sponsors for the HAVOC are MALCROVE, Zero Day Initiative, Resilience Cybersecurity, Takdeliver and Trend Micro.

 - 26 January 2019
+> Vikram creates and launches RESETHacker on Instagram, started a blog series called Certified Ethical Hacking and to promote Ethical Hacking.

 > ResetHacker launches the Series with index, question and showcases the popular Attack vector, attack server, defend server, and continued his blog on ResetHacker.

-- 26 January 2019
-> Vikram creates a logo and launches RESETHacker on Instagram, started a blog series called Certified Ethical Hacking and to promote Ethical Hacking.

 # Meet ResetHacker
 Leaders | RESETHACKER